brooks-builds/deck_of_cards_simulator_frontend/README.md

 # Questions / Experiments

+## What server do we use?

+- [x] Actix-web
+  - Took too long to figure out how to send a POST request with JSON data
+- [x] Rocket

+  - Winner - nice documentation even though it is a release candidate

+- [ ] Where is the server going to be hosted?

-- [ ] Can a Rust-based web server also host a web socket server all in one?
+- [x] Can a Rust-based web server also host a web socket server all in one?
+  - Rocket can use server sent events, which is pretty much just as good in this case

+## What front-end framework to use?

+- [ ] Yew
+- [ ] Seed-rs
+- [ ] Vue

 - [ ] Where is the frontend going to be hosted?
-- [ ] Where is the server going to be hosted?